 Advanced Digital X-rays

-At Van Loon Animal Hospital in Holmen, WI , we are proud to be on the cutting edge of medical technology.
+At Wisconsin Veterinary Orthopedics in Holmen, WI , we are proud to be on the cutting edge of medical technology.
 Radiology is a technique and diagnostic tool that we use to look inside the body in an entirely non-invasive way.
 X-rays allow us to create images of all the body’s organs.

 In other words, the use of radiology gives us a view of the internal organs in your pets’ body that we otherwise could not see.
 It is a valuable diagnostic tool that helps veterinarians detect and prevent illness.